wbic16/hello-phext/README.md

 * coordinate_based_replace: Verifies that random replacement by phext coordinate works
 * coordinate_based_remove: Verifies that random scroll removal by phext coordinate works
 * range_based_replace: Verifies that a range of phext coordinates can be used to replace text
+* next_scroll: verifies that we can tokenize subspace by scroll
-* PENDING: merge: verifies that two phext documents can be zipper-merged
+* WIP: merge: verifies that two phext documents can be zipper-merged
 * PENDING: intersection: verifies that content from shared coordinates can be merged between two docs
 * PENDING: subtract: verifies that we can prune all of the coordinates from a second phext document
 * PENDING: normalize: verifies that empty scrolls are pruned from the given phext document